duckdb/duckdb-web/docs/api/cli.md

 ```

 ## Output Formats
 The `.mode` command may be used to change the appearance of the tables returned in the terminal output.
 In addition to customizing the appearance, these modes have additional benefits.
-This can be useful for presenting DuckDB output elsewhere by piping the terminal output to a file, for example.
+This can be useful for presenting DuckDB output elsewhere by redirecting the terminal output to a file, for example (see "Writing Results to a File" section below).
 Using the `insert` mode will build a series of SQL statements that can be used to insert the data at a later point.
 The `markdown` mode is particularly useful for building documentation!
 * ascii
 * box
 * csv